 The purpose of the United Multicultural Council is to improve the campus climate through community education, progressive action and appropriate reactions to diversity and social justice issues as they arise, and increased communication in the promotion of respect for diversity and social justice at the University of Wyoming.
 UMC is open to any UW student.
 Meeting times are Mondays at 5pm.

-WyoVocal is an online platform for students of the University of Wyoming to submit issues/topics they feel need to be addressed on campus, as well as vote in support of or comment on such issues/topics they feel need to be addressed on campus, as well as vote in support of or comment on such issues/topics through their WyoLogin account.
+WyoVocal is an online platform that allows any students of the University of Wyoming to submit issues/topics they feel need to be addressed on campus, as well as vote in support of or comment on such issues/topics they feel need to be addressed on campus, as well as vote in support of or comment on such issues/topics through their WyoLogin account.
 This can be done through the link on wyoweb.uwyo.edu or directly at wyovocal.uservoice.com.
-Once an issue/topic reaches a set vote threshold (400 votes), the ASUW Student Government will be able to more effectively gauge student’s opinion on campus issues through the unique opportunity WyoVocal provides.
-WyoVocal serves to hold all ASUW Student Government officials more accountable to the University of Wyoming student population as well.
-WyoVocal launched for use by the University of Wyoming student population on October 6, 2014.
-Please contact the ASUW Director of Institutional Development (Robert West) at email@example.com for further details or any questions you may have about the WyoVocal platform.
-To interact with WyoVocal visit: wyovocal.uservoice.com.
+Once an issue/topic reaches a set vote threshold (400 votes), the ASUW Student Government will assign the issue/topic to either an ASUW Legistlative Committee and/or an Executive Branch designee for further research and development.
+WyoVocal serves to hold all ASUW Student Government officials more accountable to the University of Wyoming student population, as well as a means for the ASUW Student Government to effectively gauge student opinion on campus issues.
+Please contact the ASUW Director of Institutional Develepment (Robert West) at email@example.com for further detals or any questions you may have about the WyoVocal platform.